 Founding Member of the Australian Clinical Psychology Association

-Member of the Australian Psychological Society (over 25 years)
+Member of the Australian Psychological Society (30 years)

 Former Member of the APS College of Clinical Psychologists (1993-2010)

 Member of the Australian Research Alliance for Children & Youth

 Simon currently consults on Tuesdays, Wednesdays and Fridays

 Simon is a frequent conference presenter nationally and internationally, and runs courses, professional development and supervision for mental health professionals and teachers.
 He has consulted to many leading independent schools, prestigious university residential colleges and a range of youth organisations.
 A past columnist in the national Teacher Magazine, he also regularly appears for expert comment in print and on-line media, radio and television.

 Simon has been working in different roles with people of all ages for over 30 years, and has been a practicing Clinical Psychologist for nearly 30 years.
 As well as extensive experience working with adults, he has advanced doctoral qualifications and expertise in child, adolescent and family psychology.
 This includes a broad training that includes Cognitive-Behavioural Therapy (CBT), Interpersonal Psychotherapy (IPT), psychodynamic psychotherapy and family therapy.
 Through his career, he has worked intensively with a wide variety of many hundreds of young people, their parents and families.
 With an undergraduate major in Sociology, he has a special interest in gender equality, the issues affecting women and young women in particular.